IELTS Speaking requires practice to make perfect.

 To improve your IELTS Speaking band score there are 9 essential IELTS Speaking skills with which candidates should familiarise themselves:

 - The three points of the body: topic sentence; major and minor details

 - Linking Devices and Expressions

 - The Conclusion: restatement or summary

 All the best practitioners of English – native speakers or non-native speakers – have honed their skills by practice.
 We have employed some of the best English teachers, examiners and exponents of the English language at www.passieltshigher.com to develop the IELTS Speaking lessons that will get students on the road to success in the IELTS Speaking Test.

 Get here from a link from a friend, Facebook or Twitter?
 This information is just part of the free information we give out to those who subscribe to our free email list.
-Sign up and you will receive free information which describes the techniques you need to improve your IELTS Test band scores.
+Sign up and you will receive free information that describes the techniques you need to improve your IELTS Test band scores.

 We supply IELTS Preparation that works, without the hype and sleaze.
 Sign up below to access our free library of information.